cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-external-db-and-queue-cluster.md

 ---

-# Install Externally Hosted PostgressSQL Database and  RabbitMQ For Cluster
+# Installing and Configuring External DB And Rabbitmq Within Distributed Cluster

-When installing a cloudify cluster, the user can use externally PostgresssSQl database and Rabbitmq.
+When installing cloudify cluster, the user can use externally PostgresssSQl database and Rabbitmq.
 This page is a guide for installing such services.

 ### PostgreSQL Database Cluster